|

 has a wealth of professional knowledge and is "out there" learning from

+other professionals.
 So is working with a part-time executive a better way of operating than

 other avenues available to a business?
 Not necessarily.
 Frequently a company's